Refined universality for critical KCM: upper bounds: One-directional extensions

 We then set $\SG^\o(\L(\ur+s\uv_i))=\bigcup_x\SG^\o_x(\L(\ur+s\uv_i))$. \end{defn}

 Note that CBSEP-extending in direction $u_i$ gives the same result as CBSEP-extending in direction $u_{i+2k}$.
-We further reassure the reader that in applications \cref{def:extension:East,def:extension:CBSEP} will not be used simultaneously for the same droplet $\L(\ur)$, so no ambiguity will arise as to whether $\SG^\o(\L(\ur+l\uv_i))$ is obtained by CBSEP- or East-extension.
-However, as it is clear from \cref{tab:mechanisms}, it will sometimes be necessary to CBSEP-extend a droplet itself obtained by East-extending an even smaller one.
+We further reassure the reader that, in applications \cref{def:extension:East,def:extension:CBSEP}, are not used simultaneously for the same droplet $\L(\ur)$, so no ambiguity arises as to whether $\SG^\o(\L(\ur+l\uv_i))$ is obtained by CBSEP-extension or East-extension.
+However, as it is clear from \cref{tab:mechanisms}, it is sometimes necessary to CBSEP-extend a droplet itself obtained by East-extending an even smaller one.
 But for the time being, let us focus on a single CBSEP-extension.